Alex Benn

 R v M (2022) Holborn Crown Court (Nightingale)

 Defended a person against allegations of money laundering, arising from blackmail by threats to distribute intimate photographs.
+The jury unanimously acquitted the defendant.

 Education